 Scotty Landes’ script is wonky at best, and some of the dialogue is so laughably bad that the audience in my screening did just that.
 They howled; they screamed; they gasped; and they laughed some more.
 At some point, someone literally yelled “No!” in complete disbelief.
 But never did I get the sense that anyone in that room was having a bad time.

 Above all, this is a movie that’s screaming to be memed.
 You just know that video Ma sends from her basement of her chanting “Don’t make me drink alone,” over and over again is destined to appear on group threads every summer Friday from now on.
 And though I can’t exactly say this movie is good, I will highly recommend it to everyone I know without hesitation.

-"Ma" hits theaters on May 31.
+"Ma" hits Canadian theatres on May 31.
 Don't make her drink alone!